 DCC-3116 Phase 1 Study

-We expect to initiate the Phase 1 multicenter, open-label study in the second quarter of 2021.
-The study will evaluate DCC-3116 as a single agent and in combination with trametinib, an FDA approved MEK inhibitor, in patients with advanced or metastatic tumors with a RAS or RAF mutation.
+The Phase 1 study of DCC-3116 is a multicenter, open-label, first-in-human study designed to evaluate the safety, tolerability, clinical activity, pharmacokinetics (PK), and pharmacodynamics (PD) of DCC-3116 as a single agent and in combination with MEK and KRAS G12C inhibitors, in patients with advanced or metastatic tumors with a RAS/MAPK pathway mutation.

 Related Presentations and Publications